 1. Don Lifted “Harbor Hall”

-Director Lawrence Matthew
+Director Lawrence Matthews

 Matthews is a multi-tasker, combining visual art with hip hop in his live performances and controlling his videos.
 His two videos from his album Alero feature his beaten up domestic sedan as a character.
 Its the total artistic unity that puts “Harbor Hall” at the pinnacle of 2016 videos.
 Because my rules limited each musical artist to one video, Matthews’ 11-minute collaboration with filmmaker Kevin Brooks “It’s Your World” doesn’t appear on the list.
 I chose “Harbor Hall” because of its concision, but “It’s Your World” would have probably topped the list, too.